Kidnapping of Charley Ross: Aftermath

+Gustave Blair claim

 In 1934, Gustave Blair, a 69-year-old carpenter living in Phoenix, Arizona, petitioned a Maricopa County court to recognize him as the real Charley Ross.
 Blair claimed that after he was abducted, he lived in a cave and was eventually adopted by a man who told him he was Ross.
 Charley's older brother, Walter Ross, dismissed Blair as "a crank" and added, "The idea that my brother is still alive is not only absurd, but the man's story seems unconvincing.
 We've long ago given up hope that Charles ever would be found alive."
 As Blair's claim went uncontested, the court ruled that he was "Charles Brewster Ross" in March 1939.
 Despite the ruling, the Ross family refused to recognize Blair as their relative and did not bequeath him any money or property from their parents' estate.
 Blair briefly moved to Los Angeles and attempted to sell his life story to a film studio but was unsuccessful.
 He eventually moved to Germantown with his wife before moving back to Phoenix.
 Blair died in December 1943 still claiming that he was Ross.

 Gustave Blair's victory in the Maricopa County courtroom was met with considerable skepticism but was reported at the time to have solved the disappearance of Charley Ross.
-In 2011, in a study commissioned by descendants of the family Blair claimed had raised him after he was kidnapped, Y-DNA evidence determined it did not.
-Using chain of custody procedures, DNA was collected from a male descendant of each of two suspected brothers, Harrison Miller and Nelson Miller (aka Gustave Blair).
-DNA analysis determined they had a “99.99903% probability of kinship” meaning they were in fact brothers.
-They shared the same paternal linage, a perfect 37/37 7-STR marker match.
-Gustave Blair was a Miller, Nelson Miller.
-He could not have been Charley Ross.
+In 2011, descendants of the family Blair claimed had adopted him commissioned a Y-DNA study, which disproved Blair's story.
+Following chain of custody procedures, DNA was collected from a male descendant of each of two suspected brothers, Harrison Miller and Nelson Miller (aka Gustave Blair).
+DNA analysis determined they had a "99.99903% probability of kinship" meaning they were, in fact, brothers.
+They shared the same paternal lineage, a perfect 37/37 7-STR marker match.
+Gustave Blair was born into the Miller family, not adopted, and as such could not have been Charley Ross.